Insomnia disorder is the second most prevalent mental disorder, and it is a primary risk factor for depression.

 This group delivers cognitive behavioral therapy for insomnia (CBTi), which has been recognized as the first-line treatment for insomnia by the American College of Physicians, American Academy of Sleep Medicine, National Institute of Mental Health, American Psychiatric Association, and World Health Organization (WHO).
 We start a new group from on the first week of each month, totaling four sessions.

 It may be covered by Lyra health, please check with us or Lyra before signing up.
-Out of pocket, $280 for the total 4-session group.
+Out of insurance network, total 4-session group.
+We provide receipt and you can contact your insurance company for some reimbursement if applicable.
 Sliding scale fee is available, please contact us if you have financial difficulties.

 Feedback from previous participants with their agreements to share their feedback on our website: